decision-making-mike/transport-company/README.md

 [technology-statistics.txt](technology-statistics.txt)

+## Update 13.
+Made payments.

+In this update I'm updating the script `database/create-tables.sql` with the creation of the table `made_payments`, the script `database/insert-data.sql` with the generation and insertion of data for that table, and the script `database/show-sample-data.bash` with the showing of the data in that table.

+It is worth to note that as the table `made_payments` can be created and filled with data, I could say the project has achieved a certain threshold of completeness.
+Now all the tables mentioned in the current version of ER model can be created and filled with data.
+Also, the data in all of them can be verified by means of the script `database/show-sample-data.bash`.
+There seems to be the right time now to move to the task of increasing the performance of data preparation and insertion.

 ## Update 12.
 Deliveries.

 In this update I'm updating the script `database/create-tables.sql` with the creation of the table `deliveries`, the script `database/insert-data.sql` with the generation and insertion of data for that table, and the script `database/show-sample-data.bash` with the showing of the data in that table.